Keane-Neo/Etch-a-sketch/README.md

 2. Hover onto the grid boxes to "draw" on it

 What I've learned from this project:

-Changing grid size based on user input
+- Changing grid size based on user input
-CSS Grid
+- CSS Grid
-DOM event manipulation
+- DOM event manipulation
-Creating hover effect
+- Creating hover effect
+- Creating event listeners